Cremation without service

 Eco-friendly cremations are becoming a popular choice for those who want to leave a lighter footprint on the earth.
 These types of cremation focus on reducing environmental impact.

-Here’s what they typically includes:
+Here’s what they typically include:

 • Eco-friendly coffin: for example, this option may come with a coffin made from wood fibre, using fewer trees than traditional coffins.